 - Once your submission has been received, we will review your application and let you know if you are approved for a loan.2

-With pre-approval, you will know the value of the home you can afford and the size payments you will make for the loan type selected.
-Best of all, the letter of loan approval will give you confidence when you talk to the real estate agent and seller.
+With pre-approval, you will know the value of the home you can afford and the estimated size of your monthly mortgage payments.
+Best of all, the letter of loan approval will give you confidence when you talk to the real estate agent or seller.
 Pre-approval gives you negotiation power and an advantage over other potential buyers because it indicates you are a serious buyer ready to make a decision.

 Error Resolutions, Information and Written Requests